Caring for Others – Caring for Ourselves

 Welcoming Newborns - TBE parents and grandparents are contacted following the joyful arrival of a newborn.

-Yoga for Health and Healing - Yoga for Health & Healing is a unique, integrative experience that focuses on the breath and connecting to Ruach Elohim - the Spirit of God - within us through gentle, supportive movement interlaced with blessings from the Siddur, Judaic articles and poetry.
-We move slowly and safely, using blankets, blocks, balls and the wall to help us find that sacred space within ourselves.
-This is an opportunity to try yoga for the first time, deepen an existing practice, and discover how to strengthen your physical being as well as your Spirit while releasing tensions often unknowingly held within.
-Join Karen Kaplan, LMHC, NCC, E-IAYT in the continuing yoga series to learn more about your physical and inner-self as she guides you to safely strengthen, open, and heal your body.
+Yoga for Health and Healing - Six week yoga series focused on the breath and connecting to Ruach Elohim-the Spirit of God-within us through gentle, supportive movement interlaced with blessings from the Siddur, Judaic articles and poetry.
+We move slowly, safely, using blankets, blocks, balls and the wall to help us find that sacred space within ourselves.
+This is an opportunity to try yoga for the first time, deepen an existing practice, and learn more about your body.
+You will discover how to strengthen your physical being as well as your Spirit while releasing tensions often unknowingly held within.

 Caring Community develops programs that help congregants address individual and family opportunities and challenges.
 These include, but are not limited to, offerings that relate to caring for others, caring for ourselves, parents of children in interfaith relationships, mid-life transitions, healthy lifestyles, caring for aging parents and other family members, issues of interest to grandparents and the challenges of growing older.
 Learn more.